yzy0102/OrgSegNet/README.md

 ```
 Feng, X., Yu, Z., Fang, H. et al. Plantorganelle Hunter is an effective deep-learning-based method for plant organelle phenotyping in electron microscopy.
 Nat.
 Plants (2023). https://doi.org/10.1038/s41477-023-01527-5
 ```
-Citation information will be updated after the paper is published.